jakubhnilicka/adminic-toolbar/README.md

 **badge**: text placed by the oval.

 ### How to edit a link that is already defined

-You can edit links the same way as widgets and tabs.
-Create a ‘secondary_sections_links’  section in the MODULENAME.toolbar.yml file and edit the required information.
+You can edit links the same way as sections and tabs.
+Create a 'secondary_sections_links'  section in the MODULENAME.toolbar.yml file and edit the required information.
 Link is defined by the id combination.
-The link can be disabled by setting the ‘disabled’ parameter to true.
-You can change or add a title with the ‘title’ parameter.
-You can change its position (order) by weight or place it under a different widget by the ‘widget_id’ parameter.
-You can also change the route_name and the ‘route_parameters’.
+The link can be disabled by setting the 'disabled' parameter to true.
+You can change or add a title with the 'title' parameter.
+You can change its position (order) by weight or place it under a different section by the 'secondary_section_id' parameter.
+You can also change the route_name and the 'route_parameters'.
 If you define a link with an ID of an existing one, the parameters of the already existing link will be rewritten by the new parameters.

 **Examples**